Faith Transitions

 One of my most profound spiritual experiences was my near-death experience.
 It alleviated much of my fear, guilt and anxiety.
 I discovered that a great curiosity was at the root of my spiritual seeking.

-In Lessons from the Light, researcher Kenneth Ring describes the near-death experiences of many different people.
+In Lessons from the Light, researcher Kenneth Ring describes the near-death experiences of many people.
 Each person's experience is unique, but there are some common themes.

 In my experience, I approached the Light with curiosity and an open mind (the result of years of meditation practice).
 I experienced the Light as a field of pure awareness, universal consciousness, and infinite intelligence.